dpiras/GMM-MI/README.md

 # GMM-MI
 Welcome to GMM-MI!
+This package allows you to calculate mutual information (MI) with its associated uncertainty, combining Gaussian mixture models (GMMs) and bootstrap.
 This documentation is a work in progress.

 Current missing features include:
 - full documentation and testing of the main module gmm_mi.py
 - more test notebooks, including all results from the paper
-- the installation instructions (including an example calculation of MI).

 ## Current state